-Section 64(1) of the Patents Act 1977 gives the possibility that a person was using the invention before the priority date but not publicly.
-Such could be the case where a manufacturing technique was used by company A in an area subject to trade secrets and later patented by company B. In this situation company A would be allowed to continue using the invention but only in the manner in which they had used before the priority date of the patent.
+Under s 64(1) of PA 1977, if A was using the invention before the priority date but not publicly (eg, where a manufacturing technique was used by company A in an area subject to trade secrets and later patented by company B), A may be allowed to continue using the invention but only in the manner in which they had used before the priority date of the patent.

 This is a personal defence which cannot be transferred.
 Only the person (natural or legal) who was using the invention prior to the priority date may use this defence and the rights cannot be sold.
 There is also a requirement that the ‘infringing act’ be done in good faith.